grelade/vidcaption-ml/README.md

 ### ML Video captioning tool

 A tool for creating video captions in bulk.
+Uses the [BLIP2 + OPT](https://huggingface.co/Salesforce/blip2-opt-2.7b) img2txt model as the captioning module.

 Forms the basic element in the preprocessing pipeline used in the <a>putin-dataset</a> to extract clips with the president Putin.
-Uses the BLIP2 img2txt model as the captioning module.

 #### single-gpu server